tansr7/NTU-login-extension/README.md

 # Why

-It's way faster than logging in manually
+It's way faster than logging in manually.

 # Security